jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<a href="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" target="_blank" class="button small">Reader</a>

-_This video lets you see "the game of" civilization in our real history.
+_This video lets you see "the game" of civilization in our real history.
 You don't need to watch it all.
 But you should now know each new civilization is a group of people who "clicked" together and thus change their technology, culture, and ruling philosophy.
 We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
 Britain, France, America, and the rest of the Left and Right world won the Industrial Age.
-But the winner of the Internet Age is still up to grabs._
+But the winner of the Internet Age is still up to grabs._ [Reader Mode.](https://youtu.be/ymI5Uv5cGU4?start=613)

 ## We Upgrade our Politics Now, or We Lose the Game